 Theses in Process

-In order to properly utilize performance improvements through the adoption of AI models, a number of conditions must be met.
+In order to properly utilize performance improvements through the adoption of artificial intelligence (AI) models, a number of conditions must be met.
 Since modern deep learning systems are opaque and inscrutable to human users, problems of mistrust and corresponding non-use can arise.
 But even if the adoption of AI technology into clinical practice is not hindered by such barriers, problems may arise due to an attitude of overconfidence and overreliance on AI results.
-The XAI community strives to develop methods that help to create an appropriate level of trust in AI systems.
+The explainable AI (XAI) community strives to develop methods that help to create an appropriate level of trust in AI systems.
 Such methods are particularly important in the medical application context, as incorrect diagnostic and prognostic decisions can have significant negative consequences for the patients concerned.
 We intend to research XAI in the context of medical decision support systems.
 This includes developing an understanding of the application of XAI to different data types and diseases, and whether there has been experimental evaluation of the impact of XAI in AI-based decision support.

-To develop a better understanding of XAI in the context of medical decision support systems, a structured literature review is carried out in this Bachelor’s thesis.
+To develop a better understanding of XAI in the context of medical decision support systems, a systematic literature review (SLR) is carried out in this Bachelor’s thesis.
 To collect additional data and enhance the knowledge about XAI use cases in medical practice, the student conducts a series of expert interviews for requirements elicitation.

 The application of deep learning can lead to increased prediction performance in a wide variety of use cases.
 However, in high stakes decision contexts like for example medicine, an increase in performance on its own can be insufficient to foster trust towards a predictive model.
 If lack of trust has the effect of the high performance decision support system around the deep learning model not being used, nothing is gained.
 Developing an interface with the intention of convincing users of its plausibility on the other hand risks overtrust and an abandonment of critical thinking, especially among less experienced professionals.
-XAI methods are a way to support appropriate levels of trust by giving users tools to detect faulty reasoning by an otherwise inscrutable deep learning model.
+Explainable artificial intelligence (XAI) methods are a way to support appropriate levels of trust by giving users tools to detect faulty reasoning by an otherwise inscrutable deep learning model.
 We have developed visualizations as explanations of treatment effect predictions.
 During our evaluation of these visualizations, several experts voiced their interest in interactive components to explore the model's reasoning and underlying data to develop a better understanding.

-To build on our visualizations a structured literature review on interactivity in decision support systems is conducted in this Bachelor's thesis.
+To build on our visualizations a systematic literature review (SLR) on interactivity in decision support systems is conducted in this Bachelor's thesis.
 On the basis of this SLR the student develops an interactive explanation interface for a medical treatment effect prediction case and evaluates it in a series of expert interviews.

 Notifications from instant messaging applications can interrupt employees' productive time.
 While there are different ways to influence the notification behavior of instant messengers, such as turning off the application or muting notifications for certain periods of time, these measures require self-discipline and/or often result in missing notifications when not in flow.
 We have developed an adaptive instant messaging blocker that aims to solve this problem by recognizing the user's flow state at predefined intervals, based on their physiological data and using machine learning methods.
 As soon as a flow state is recognized, the “do not disturb” status is automatically activated for the duration of the flow state.